tenable/terrascan/docs/integrations/admission-controller-webhooks-usage.md

 ## Overview
 Terrascan can be integrated with K8s [admissions webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/).
 Admission controllers help you control what resources are created on a kubernetes cluster.
 By using terrascan as an admission controller, resources violating security policies can be blocked from getting created in a kubernetes cluster.
+[Please check our blog](https://www.accurics.com/blog/terrascan-blog/kubernetes-security-terrascan-validating-admission-controller/) for more details and instructions!

 Steps to configure terrascan as an admission controller:
 - SSL certificates: You can use valid SSL certificates or create self signed certificates and have your kubernetes cluster trust it.
 - Create terrascan config file
 - Run terrascan in server mode
 - Make sure terrascan is accessible via HTTPS from the kubernetes API server.
-- Configure a ValidatingWebhookConfiguration resource in kubernetes cluster pointing to the terrascan server
+- Configure a [ValidatingWebhookConfiguration](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.19/#validatingwebhookconfiguration-v1-admissionregistration-k8s-io) resource in kubernetes cluster pointing to the terrascan server

 ## Installation Guide